gavinmorrison/ncsc-cloud-security-principles/cloud_security_principles/05_operational_security.md

 #### Goals

-Your cloud provider should havepre-planned incident management processes in place, to make it more likely that effective and prompt decisions are made when incidents occur.
+Your cloud provider should have pre-planned incident management processes in place, to make it more likely that effective and prompt decisions are made when incidents occur .
 The processes needn’t be complex or require large amounts of description, but good incident management will minimise the impact to users of security, reliability and environmental issues with a service.

 ###### You should have confidence that: